zang227/ImageHelper/README.md

 ## Hotkeys
 Hotkeys may be used to control the program.
 If the hotkeys are not working simply click on the imagebox to give it focus and then they should work.

-Currently hotkeys are unable to be changed and are as follows:
+Hotkey Defaults are as follows:
 * Q - Toggle Scaling On/Off
 * E - Move Directory
 * W - Next Directory